Friday, April 22, 2022, 7 p.m.

 Transplant Surgery, Miami Transplant Institute at Jackson Memorial Hospital

-Dr. Ciancio serves as the chief medical officer, chief academic officer, and the director of the kidney & kidney-pancreas programs at the Miami Transplant Institute.
-Dr. Ciancio is also the director of advanced uro-oncology surgery at the University of Miami Miller School of Medicine.
-He is a graduate of the Universidad Central de Venezuela.
+Dr. Ciancio serves as the chief medical officer, chief academic officer, and the director of the kidney and kidney-pancreas programs at the Miami Transplant Institute.
+Dr. Ciancio is also the director of advanced uro-oncology surgery at the University of Miami Miller School of Medicine, performing some of the riskiest urological cancer cases.

 Dr. Barth Green

 Neurosurgery, Jackson Memorial Hospital (Recently Retired from Practicing Surgery) Founder, Miami Project To Cure Paralysis